Mole Valley District Council: Elections

 Since the last boundary changes in 2023 the council has comprised 39 councillors representing 13 wards, with each ward electing three councillors.
-Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.
-Surrey County Council elections are held in the fourth year of the cycle when there are no district council elections.
+Elections were held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.
+Surrey County Council elections were held in the fourth year of the cycle when there were no district council elections.

+Further district council elections were cancelled in 2026, and an election for the new East Surrey Council was held instead.
+East Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Mole Valley District Council and the district of Mole Valley will be abolished.

 Most of the district lies within the Mole Valley constituency, the exception being Ashtead which is within the Epsom and Ewell constituency.

 Premises

 Pippbrook House: Council's offices until 1984.

 The council is based at Pippbrook on Reigate Road in Dorking, which was purpose-built for the council and opened in 1984.
 It was built in the grounds of a large Victorian house, called Pippbrook House, which had served as the headquarters of the old Dorking Urban District Council from 1931 and then as Mole Valley District Council's headquarters until the new building opened.